dustinpfister/blog_posts/_posts/lodash_size.md

 ## 3 - Vanilla js alternatives to \_.size

 Although the \_.size method nice in that it is a robust collection method that will work with both Arrays and objects in general, it is not like just getting this information is all that hard with native javaScrtipt properties and methods.
 There is of course the the Array.length property, and as of ES5 spec javaScript Object.keys and be used to quickly get an array of key names of an object to which an Array.length value can be obtained.
+In this section I will be covering the use of these, which is simple enough.

 ### 3.1 - The Array length Property